Search

 • Fluoroscopy.
 High-energy ionizing radiation beams move through the body to create real-time, movie-like images of the inside of the body.

 • Magnetic resonance imaging, or MRI.
 3D images of internal structures are created using powerful magnetic fields and radio waves.
+Astera Health now utilizes the MRI for testing the prostate and breasts.

 • Nuclear cardiology study, or stress test.
 Images of radioactive material injected into the bloodstream show how the heart is working during exercise.